iamvigneshwars/Movie-Recommended-System-Boltzman-/readme.md

 ## Algorithm Used

-Boltzman Machines is used in this project
+Restriced Boltzman Machines algorithm is used in this project

 ## Data Preprocessing